Higher education accreditation: Ukraine

-The national accreditation system of educational institutions is no longer used with the adoption of the Law of Ukraine "On Higher Education" since July 2014, but relevant references to the term remain in a number of normative legal acts on education.
+The national accreditation system for educational institutions is no longer used following the adoption of the Law of Ukraine "On Higher Education" in July 2014; however, relevant references to the term remain in a number of normative legal acts on education.

 Previously, higher education institutions in Ukraine were accredited at four levels.
 The first level of accreditation allowed for the training of junior specialists and included technical schools and colleges offering basic higher education.
-The second level of accreditation provided the opportunity to train bachelors at universities, academies and institutes.
-The third level of accreditation made it possible to train specialists and masters, and assumed the presence of a developed material and technical base and qualified teaching staff.
-The fourth level of accreditation covered all types of educational programs, including the preparation of Doctors of Philosophy (PhD) and Doctors of Science, and was typical for universities and academies with active scientific activity and a high level of international cooperation.
+The second level of accreditation provided the opportunity to train bachelor's degree students at universities, academies, and institutes.
+The third level of accreditation enabled the training of specialists and master's degree students and required a developed material and technical base, as well as qualified teaching staff.
+The fourth level of accreditation covered all types of educational programs, including the preparation of Doctors of Philosophy (PhD) and Doctors of Science, and was typical of universities and academies with active scientific activity and a high level of international cooperation.